 As part of this response UTS is going digital where possible.
 The wellbeing of our school partners, students and extended community is our top priority.

 Learn more about UTS’ response on the Coronavirus advice and FAQ page.

-We offer a range of outreach activities, workshops and events for school students.
+We offer a range of outreach activities for school students.
 Our programs are designed to provide students with information about UTS courses and give them an opportunity to experience our student life.
-The majority of our activities are run at our City campus.

 School visits, career markets and campus tours